raubert/Heroes-Kingdom-Evolution/README.md

 How to build your own Heroes Kingdom Evolution
 ----------------------------------------------

-In the main directory, call ant to build and package everything
+In the main directory, call ant to build and package everything :

     ant

 The result will then be available in `build` as an unpackaged extension and in `redist` as a ready-to-use one.

-In order to build it without packaging, two choices are available
+In order to build it without packaging, two choices are available :

     ant clean
     ant chrome

+or

     ant -DnoRedist=true